 Chris cut his high-growth tech teeth at Plan.com where, as the eighth member of staff, he served variously as Sales Director, Head of Tech/BI and Head of Product Development.
 Revenues grew to £50m in 2018 and the company ranked #1 in The Sunday Times Tech Track 100.
-Today he focuses his investing activities on seed and pre-seed deals in the UK and Israel, and particularly loves finding companies operating in unloved/overlooked sectors that are ripe for disruption.
+Prepaid card provider, Soldo, asks about his investing activities on seed and pre-seed deals in the UK and Israel, and particularly loves finding companies operating in unloved/overlooked sectors that are ripe for disruption.

 What is Playfair’s investment strategy?